USS Corypheus: Assigned to the Gulf Blockade

 Operating off Corpus Christi, Texas, on 12 August 1862 Corypheus participated in the capture of the armed schooner Breaker and destruction of Hannah and Elma by their own men.
 She took part in the engagements at Corpus Christi on 16 and 18 August, and while returning to Aransas Bay, captured the blockade runner Water Witch.

-Participating in the Battle of Sabine Pass
+Participating in the Battle of Galveston

-Arriving at Galveston, Texas, 28 December 1862, Corypheus fired in the Battle of Sabine Pass on 1 January 1863.
+Arriving at Galveston, Texas, 28 December 1862, Corypheus fired in the Battle of Galveston on 1 January 1863.
 Corypheus fought valiantly and cleared amid a rain of fire from the enemy when the Union force withdrew.
 Admiral David G. Farragut wrote of her officers and crew that they acted with uncommon coolness and great courage, keeping up their fire for the protection of the soldiers on shore, and, when ordered to abandon their vessel, preserved and safely extricated their ship although left entirely by themselves except for USS Sachem.